-Lovely, spacious country house set in 5 acres of private grounds on the edge of beautiful, hilltop town with all amenities.
+Lovely, spacious country house set in 5 acres of private grounds on the edge of beautiful, hilltop town with all amenities including 8 restaurants.

 Traditional stone and timbered property with large lawns and renovated 'pigeonnier' tower.
 The house offers welcoming and well-furnished accommodation to sleep up to 12 people.

 6 bedrooms / 5 bathrooms.
-Fully equipped kitchen, living room with UK satellite TV channels and Wi-Fi internet.
+Fully equipped kitchen/breakfast room, 95 m² living room with 60 inch HDTV, UK HD Freesat TV channels, Blu-Ray DVD player, sound bar and sub-woofer,DVD and paperback library.
+Wi-Fi internet.
+Freesat HD also in kitchen and master bedroom.

-Charming conservatory opens onto the large garden with lawns, meadows and woodland and small lake - great for catching crayfish!
+Charming conservatory opens onto the extensive, mature garden with lawns, meadows and woodland and small lake - great for catching crayfish!

 Shaded dining terrace overlooking the pool and sun terrace.